In our previous post about HelpSystems’ annual State of IBM i Security study, we recapped one key theme the report unearths every year.

 Problems with Passwords and Inactive Profiles

-It’s not uncommon that in most IT arenas, staff is resistant to time-consuming documentation.
+In most IT arenas, it’s not uncommon, for staff to be resistant to time-consuming documentation.
 But a standardized documentation process is critical to maintaining data integrity.

 If you don’t have password security standards in place, all the other security measures you’re taking might not matter.